corrado93/Jekyll-to-GithubPages-test/pages/example.md

 ---
-title: Example Page
+title: Example of a page creation
 nav: Example
-nav_order: 1
+nav_order: 2
 ---

 Write pages in Markdown.
+This is just to provide some info.

 ## Heading Two